Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Introduction

-Although many other sub-models have been proposed, essentially, all DCMs share one common characteristic: the item–attribute relationship is embodied in a Q-matrix \parencite{tatsuoka_rule_1983}.
-Its binary element is denoted by $q_{jk} \in \{0,1\}$, where $j=1,\cdots,J$ and $k=1,\cdots,K$ correspond to the item and attribute indices.
-Statistical analysis based on DCMs requires researchers to specify the Q-matrix.
+Although many other sub-models have been proposed, essentially, all DCMs share one common characteristic: the item-attribute relationship is embodied in a Q-matrix \parencite{tatsuoka_rule_1983}.
+Its binary element is denoted by $q_{jk} \in \{0,1\}$, where $j=1,\ldots,J$ and $k=1,\ldots,K$ correspond to the item and attribute indices.
+Statistical analysis based on DCMs requires researchers to specify a Q-matrix.
 If $q_{jk}$ equals one, then the correct response for item $j$ necessitates attribute $k$ and vice versa.
-The elements of a Q-matrix determine whether the item requires the mastery of specific attributes, and the Q-matrix is often constructed based on the knowledge of domain experts.
-However, in practice, misspecification of the Q-matrix occurs frequently because of, for example, the inadequacy of the underlying theories.
+The elements of a Q-matrix determine whether the item requires the mastery of specific attributes, and a Q-matrix is often constructed based on the knowledge of domain experts.
+However, in practice, Q-matrix misspecification occurs frequently because of, for example, the inadequacy of the underlying theories.
 Such misspecification leads to a deterioration in the accuracy of parameter estimation and diagnosis \parencite{rupp_effects_2008,kunina-habenicht_impact_2012}.
-To identify the misfit of a Q-matrix to data, researchers have developed several Q-matrix estimation algorithms in recent years \parencite{chen_statistical_2015, chen_bayesian_2018, chung_gibbs_2019, culpepper_estimating_2019, decarlo_recognizing_2012, liu_data-driven_2012, liu_theory_2013, xu_identifying_2018,liu_constrained_2020}.
-Here, we focus on the Bayesian framework because recent advances in Q-matrix estimation methods have emerged mainly from the Bayesian paradigm.
+To identify the misfit of a Q-matrix to data, researchers have recently developed several Q-matrix estimation algorithms using different approaches \parencite{chen_statistical_2015, chen_bayesian_2018, chung_gibbs_2019, culpepper_estimating_2019, decarlo_recognizing_2012, liu_data-driven_2012, liu_theory_2013, xu_identifying_2018,liu_constrained_2020, chen_sparse_2020, culpepper_development_2019, culpepper_exploratory_2019, gu_joint_2021}.
+This study considers the Q-matrix estimation to binary response data from a Bayesian paradigm.

-Previous studies on the Bayesian estimation of a Q-matrix rely on Markov chain Monte Carlo (MCMC) methods.
-The mainstream of these studies can be grouped into two major categories: those that estimate some elements of a Q-matrix and those that estimate the whole Q-matrix.
-The former type treats a large part of the Q-matrix as known and infers the posterior of the remaining unknown elements, which are assumed to follow Bernoulli distributions, with Beta priors \parencite{decarlo_recognizing_2012}.
+Previous studies on Bayesian Q-matrix estimation rely on Markov chain Monte Carlo (MCMC) methods.
+The mainstream of these studies can be grouped into two major categories: those that estimate some elements of a Q-matrix and those that estimate the entire Q-matrix.
+The former type regards a large part of a Q-matrix as known and infers the posterior of the remaining unknown elements, which are assumed to follow Bernoulli distributions, with Beta priors \parencite{decarlo_recognizing_2012}.
 This method is computationally less intensive.
-However, a critical problem is that it is impossible to assess the plausibility of the prespecified Q-matrix elements that are assumed to be known.
+However, a critical problem is that the plausibility of the prespecified Q-matrix elements that are assumed to be known cannot be assessed.